-Have you been working at finding time to spend with God?
-Five suggestions have helped in my walk with the Lord.
+Have you been working at carving out time to spend with God?
+These 5 suggestions can help your walk with the Lord.

 The situation may seem all too familiar to you: you know you should spend time each day with God.
 And you want to.